tecracer-chef/inspec-chef/README.md

 }
 ```

-and then use `input('databag://configuration/database#SQL.Type')` to get the "SQL2019" value out.
+and then use `input('databag://configuration/database/SQL/Type')` to get the
+"SQL2019" value out.

+## Limitations

+There currently is no support for arrays or more complex expressions within
+the query, but support via JMESPath expressions is planned.